cms-opendata-workshop/workshop2022-lesson-cpp-root-python/_episodes/03-root-and-cpp-read-and-write.md

 {: .callout}

-You can now compile and run your compiled program from the command line!
+You can now compile and run your compiled program from the command line of your `my_root` container shell!

 ~~~
 make write_ROOT_file